ONSdigital/blaise-integration-tests/README.md

 	- Right click, and select 'Run as administrator'
 * After installing new packages, Visual Studio will need to be restarted before it will recognise new packages
 * Remember to save your files before trying to commit to Git.
 Pycharm saves automatically.
 JustSaying!
+* Trying to find the path to the chromedriver exe?
+It's in a hidden directory!
+Type 'C:\ProgramData' into a file browser, and navigate through chocolatey and lib to find chromedriver.
+Once you've found it, you can copy the path from the top of the browser - something you can't do on Mac :eyes:

 ### Troubleshooting